notaryproject/specifications/specs/signing-scheme.md

 `notary.x509`

 * Uses trusts store types Certificate Authority (CA) and Timestamping Authority (TSA) during signature verification.
-The signature is verified against the trust store of type CA, and the *Timestamp Signature* is verified against the trust store of type TSA (to determine the authentic signing time).
+The signature is verified against the trust store of type CA, and the *Timestamp Signature* unsigned attribute in the signature envelope is verified against the trust store of type TSA (to determine the authentic signing time).
 * For signature verification to be successful
   * The verifying entity’s trust store MUST contain the trusted root certificates under named trust stores of type CA (`{CONFIG}/notation/truststore/x509/ca`) and TSA(`{CONFIG}/notation/truststore/x509/tsa`)
   * The named trust stores MUST be specified in *trustpolicy.json*.
 E.g. *trustPolicy.trustStores* with value of `ca:acme-rockets,tsa:acme-tsa`.